sarisabban/SinfNet/README.md

 This is a [Video]() on how to use this whole setup.

 ### Update your system and install libraries.
-This setup works on GNU/Linux Ubuntu 18.04+ using Python 3.6+.
+This setup works on GNU/Linux Ubuntu 18.04+ using Python 3.6.7 only.
 To use this script you will need to first update your system and install the dependencies, within a virtual environment, using the following commands:

 `sudo apt update`